-Tammi Jackson, J.D., Ed.D., has joined the Meredith College administration, serving as vice president for business and finance.
+Meredith College has selected Tammi Jackson, J.D., Ed.D., to serve as vice president for business and finance.
+Jackson officially joined Meredith’s administration on December 1, 2020.

 After a national search drawing more than 60 applications and nominations, Jackson emerged as the top candidate, with an extensive background in higher education finance and administration.
 She has a track record of negotiating better financing terms for the institutions she has served.
 She has also successfully implemented short- and long-term financial plans, overseen major construction projects, and provided leadership and direction for human resources, technology services, business services, and facilities management areas.